 - Taking the time now to setup your retirement accounts can lead to hundreds of thousands of dollars down the line.

-- By understanding and implementing these strategies early, it’s possible for nurses to retire wealthier than many doctors, or many other professions!
+- By understanding and implementing these strategies early, it’s possible for nurses to retire wealthier than many doctors (and many other professions)!

-- You don’t have to rely on working at the bedside until your body gives out (unless you want to!).
-You will be free to do what you love, whatever that may be.
+- You don’t have to rely on working at the bedside until your body gives out as a registered nurse (unless you want to!).
+You will be free to do what you love, whatever that is!

-And with the nationwide demand for nurses right now, the opportunities to act on the above are aplenty!
+And with the nationwide demand for nurses, the opportunities to act on the above are aplenty!